domwoe/metamask-ic/README.md

 ## What's happening

 - When clicking on "Login with Metamask", we ask MetaMask for a signature on some message.
 We use the signature to recover the ECDSA public key of the MetaMask account.
-- We use `@dfinity/identity-secp256k1` to convert the public to DER format and to compute the principal.
+- We use `@dfinity/identity-secp256k1` to convert the public to DER format and compute the principal.
 - When clicking on "Click me!", we prepare a call to the backend canister using a patched version of `@dfinity/agent`.
 - We then calculate the `requestId` and let MetaMask sign `sha256(concat(domainSeparator, requestId))`
 - We remove the last byte from the signature, as the Internet Computer expects a 64-byte signature without the recovery byte.
 - We set `sender_pubkey` to the DER public key and `sender_sig` to the signature (after transforming it to a byte array)
 - Then we use the patched `@dfinity/agent` to submit the request.

+## Issues

+- The `readState` request to fetch the response of an update call needs to be authenticated as well and would need another interaction with MetaMask in this model.